 any with a specific country or city.
 For example,

-mullvad bridge set location us chi will connect you to Chicago in the U.S.
+mullvad bridge set location nl ams will connect you to Amsterdam in the Netherlands.

 To get a list of all location options and their abbreviations, run the following command.